 The last but not least step you can take to save and protect endangered animals is to become a messenger.
 Be a voice and advocate for the protection of these species.

 Spread the word to friends, family, and even strangers and let them know the actions to take and how they help.
-You can use word of mouth, social media, or create a website to reach as many people as possible.
+You can use word of mouth, social media, or a website to reach as many people as possible.
 Also, share this article with your networks.
 You will be taking one step to help save animals facing extinction.

 List of Animals Facing Extinction